hsolon/ansible_desktop/README.md

 # ansible_desktop
-Ansible connfiguration for laptops and desktops
+Ansible connfiguration for laptops and desktops for testing